Chapter

 NASB No temptation has overtaken you except something common to mankind; and God is faithful, so He will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it.

 CSB No temptation has come upon you except what is common to humanity.
-But God is faithful; he will not allow you to be tempted beyond what you are able, but with the temptation he will also provide the way out so that you may be able to bear it.
+But God is faithful; he will not allow you to be tempted beyond what you are able, but with the temptation he will also provide a way out so that you may be able to bear it.

 NLT The temptations in your life are no different from what others experience.
 And God is faithful.
 He will not allow the temptation to be more than you can stand.
 When you are tempted, he will show you a way out so that you can endure.